-MAC was very active on regulatory issues throughout the year, largely as a result of significant legislative changes that the federal government introduced in 2012.
-This included the enactment of a new Canadian Environmental Assessment Act, changes to the Fisheries Act and Navigable Waters Protection Act, and the review of the Metal Mining Effluent Regulations.
-Throughout 2013, MAC advocated for the mining industry’s needs at the federal level for a reasonable, timely and efficient environment assessment and permitting process, as well as federal-provincial coordination and a smooth implementation of the legislative changes.
-Although federal environmental assessments are much better managed today than they were five years ago, much still needs to be done to ensure the promised reforms achieve their intended outcomes.
+In 2014, MAC’s advocacy efforts were highly focused on the regulatory regime for mining.
+Recent years have seen significant regulatory changes that impact the sector, including the federal government’s current review of the Metal Mining Effluent Regulations, and major regulatory reform that began in 2012 that introduced a new Canadian Environmental Assessment Act, a new Navigation Protection Act, and changes to the Fisheries Act.
+Throughout 2014, MAC advocated for the mining industry’s needs at the federal level for a reasonable, timely and efficient environmental assessment and permitting process, as well as federal-provincial coordination and a smooth implementation of the legislative changes.
+Although federal environmental assessments are much better managed today than they were five years ago, some uncertainties still need to be resolved before the reforms achieve their intended outcomes.

 For more details on the topics discussed here, and on other aspects of MAC’s work, we encourage you to read the Annual Report in full.